CesarLah/Calculator/README.md

 ### Calculator

-This script allows the user to enter two numbers and perform an operation on the numbers.
-Once an equation has been created, the user have the option to save it into a default file or to choose which file the user want to save it into.
-The option to retrieve the content (in form of equations) of a file to the console is given as well.
-Contains several menus to handle exceptions.
+This script enables the user to perform operations on two numbers.
+It offers the following features:

+1. Enter two numbers and perform an operation.
+2. Save the equation into a default file or choose a custom file to save it.
+3. Retrieve the content (equations) of a file and display it on the console.

+The script contains several menus to handle exceptions and ensure smooth execution.